alphagov/gds-sso/README.md

 end
 ```

+### Use in production mode

+To use gds-sso in production you will need to setup the following environment variables, which we look for in [the config](https://github.com/alphagov/gds-sso/blob/master/lib/gds-sso/config.rb).
+You will need to have admin access to Signon to get these.

+- OAUTH_ID
+- OAUTH_SECRET

 ### Use in development mode

 In development, you generally want to be able to run an application without needing to run your own SSO server to be running as well.
 GDS-SSO facilitates this by using a 'mock' mode in development.
 Mock mode loads an arbitrary user from the local application's user tables: